yoninachmany/geotensorflow/README.md

 GeoTrellis SBT TensorFlow
 =======================

-This is an application that uses GeoTrellis to read in GeoTiffs to TensorFlow.
+This is an application that uses GeoTrellis to read in GeoTiffs to TensorFlow for image ML tasks.

-To fetch this repo:
+### To fetch this repo:

 ```console
 git clone https://github.com/geotrellis/geotrellis-sbt-template.git
 cd geotrellis-sbt-tensorflow
 ```

-To build the assembly .jar file:
+### To build the assembly .jar file:

 ```console
 sbt assembly
 ```

-To run:
+### To run:
 ```console
 sbt
 compile